scholacantorum/public-site/sing/index.md

 ## How to Join

 Schola Cantorum welcomes adult, musically skilled singers from all backgrounds and all walks of life.
 We take new members twice a year.
-This season, new member signups are at our rehearsals on September 16, 2019, and January 6, 2020.
+Our next member signups are at our rehearsal on January 6, 2020.
+Come join us as we sight read our new music that night, and then sign up for an appointment with our director.
-Come join us as we sight read our new music on one of those nights, and then sign up for an appointment with our director.
 He’ll listen to you sing some of the music we read, and have you read some other music, and then let you know whether Schola is a good fit for you.
 We look forward to welcoming you!

 If you have any questions about joining Schola Cantorum, please call or write our office (650-254-1700 or info@scholacantorum.org), or drop by any rehearsal